If there is an error

 Who else would you

-want the king to be - and why?
-If the king described is unknown or not important - than the parable is wasted -
+want the parable king to be - and why?
+If the king described is unknown or not important - than the parable is wasted

 meaning.